Last Updated on February 3, 2024 by Dave Schoenbeck

-The purpose of a risk tolerance questionnaire is to determine the type of investor you are, particularly when dealing with risks.
+A risk tolerance questionnaire aims to determine your investor type, mainly when dealing with risks.
 This, in return, will help you better manage your fear and avoid taking on too much risk.

 3. Use an asset allocation model.

 I highly recommend using an asset allocation model, which typically divides your investment portfolio into various asset classes, each having a distinctive risk-return characteristic.
-By considering the information about each asset class along with your risk tolerance, investment objectives, and available capital, you’ll be able to decide the right investments for you.
+You can decide on your suitable investments by considering the information about each asset class, risk tolerance, investment objectives, and available capital.

 4. Establish the scope of your involvement.

-Decide beforehand whether you are comfortable having a professional handle your entire personal investment portfolio or if you’d prefer to remain more hands-on and work with an online advisor.
+Please decide beforehand whether you are comfortable having a professional handle your entire personal investment portfolio or prefer to stay more hands-on and work with an online advisor.

 5. Implement a dollar-cost averaging strategy.

-Dollar-cost averaging is a common and powerful personal investment method that requires an investor to take a fixed amount of money at regular intervals and put it into a particular investment over a long period of time.
+Dollar-cost averaging is a common and powerful personal investment method that requires an investor to take a fixed amount of money at regular intervals and put it into a particular investment over a long period.
 This can help you get into the habit of saving and investing on a smaller scale.